 - Flesh foods are more than fifty percent water and therefore extremely costly to buy as a source of protein.

-- Land that will produce one ton of beef will produce ten to twenty tons of highly nutritive vegetable food.
+- Land that will produce one ton of beef, if planted with vegetables instead can produce ten to twenty tons of highly nutritive vegetable food.

 - For every hundred pounds of dry substances eaten by cattle, only four to sixteen pounds comes back as flesh foods.